 Implant-supported bridges also preserve the structure of healthy teeth.
 By securing your bridge with implants, we will not need to alter the surrounding teeth to support crowns, preserving their strength and structural integrity.

 However, not every patient is a candidate for dental implants.
 During a consultation, your dentist can determine whether you have sufficient jawbone density for dental implant treatment.

 Our dentists use high-quality dental materials carefully color-matched to your teeth to create a long-lasting, natural-looking bridge.

 "Everyone is attentive-- from the time you walk in the door, throughout the appointment, and back out the door.
 The office staff is courteous and friendly, the Drs and dental staff are extremely professional.
 Excellent experience."
 John Lambert, 2021 5-Star Review

 Dental Bridge FAQs

 A bridge can last five to 15 years with proper care.
 The better your oral hygiene, the longer your restoration will likely last.
-Just make sure to brush twice and floss at least once daily, and see your dentist every six months.
+Just make sure to brush twice a day and floss at least once daily and see your dentist every six months.

 Are Dental Bridges Expensive?

 It depends.
 A full implant-supported bridge made of premium materials will cost more than a traditional bridge made of the most affordable materials.
 However, if you have insurance, you can expect that your plan will contribute to at least a portion of the cost.